 Pain is not the only symptom associated with dry socket.
 Many patients also experience bad breath or a bad taste in their mouth due to bacteria and food particles stuck in the socket.
 During the healing process, keeping the extraction site clean is important in avoiding the accumulation of unwanted debris in the wound.
 More visible symptoms include the extraction site looking gray due to inadequate healing or jawbone exposure in the socket.

-Now that you know the symptoms and have some knowledge about prevention, you can be better prepared to take the steps necessary to avoid dry socket after your next tooth extraction.
+Now that you know the symptoms and have some knowledge about dry socket prevention, you can be better prepared to take the steps necessary to avoid dry socket after your next tooth extraction.